ksetdekov/HAR_prediction/report.md

 ## Conclusions

 My approach resulted in above 97% accuracy even when I ran the code on 10% of the provided data due to a slow computer.
+On the whole dataset, accuracy is 99.9%
 Final score for the quiz was 100%